Are you looking to get a job in tech and you want tips on getting your foot in the door?

 Not only that?

-You’ll be surprised how many times corners were cut or code was added to make a random fix work, that there would literally be no way for you to know.
+You’ll be surprised how many times corners were cut or code was added to make a random fix work, so that there would literally be no way for you to know.
 Trying to figure it out yourself will make you go insane!

 Work-life balance for Junior Developers